0xjet/ccc/README.md

 * some bits of history,
 * opponents and the current cyberthreat landscape,
 * the underground economy of cybercrime,
-* vulnerabilities, exploits and their markets,
+* vulnerabilities, exploits and their markets, and
 * privacy and surveillance --including commercial surveillance--, and
 * state-sponsored cyberoperations.